pendle-finance/external-integration/README.md

 To add a new protocol or update existing data:

 1. Fork this repository.
-2. Add or update the JSON file with the new protocol information in the specified format.
+2. Add or update the YAML file with the new protocol information in the specified format.
 3. Add a logo.png file to your protocol folder if there isn't any yet
 4. Submit a pull request for review.